yhoazk/cpp/smart_ptrs/smartptrs.md

 even more catastrophic than no deletion.
 Consequently, pointers to allocated objects do *not* have value semantics -you cannot copy and assign to them at will-.

+The `operator->`.
+When you apply `operator->` to a type that's not a built-in pointer, the compiler does an interesitng thing.
+After looking up and applying the user-defined `operator->` to that type, it applies `operator->` again to the result- The compiler keeps doing this recursively until it reaches a pointer to a built-in type, and only then proceeds with member access.
+It follows that a smart pointer's `operator->` does not have to return a pointer.
+It can return and object that in turn implements `operator->` without changinig the syntax.

+This leads to a very interesitng idiom: pre- and postfunction calls.
+If you return an object of type `PointerType` by value from `operator->`, the sequence of execution is as follows:
+1. Constructor of `PointerType`
+2. `PointerType::operator->` called, likely returns a pointer to an object of type `PointeeType`
+3. Member access for `PointeeType` - likely a function called.
+4. Destructor of `PointerType`

+To generalize the type universe of smart pointers, we distinguish three potentially distinct types in a smart pointer.
+* **The storage type**: This is the type of `pointee_`.
+By default is a raw pointer
+* **The pointer type**: This is the type returned by `operator->`.
+It can be different from the storage type if you want to return a proxy object instead of just a pointer.
+* **The reference type**: This is the type returned by the `operator*`.